Djaytan/docker-papermc-server/docs/production-grade-deployment.md

     'djaytan/papermc-server:latest'
 ```

-or by relying on a Docker Compose file similar to the one below:
+Alternatively, you can use a Docker Compose configuration like the one below:

 ```yaml
 services: